Enalean/tuleap-documentation-en/languages/en/user-guide/code-review/pullrequest.rst

 Notifications are not sent to the user doing the action, i.e. a user will not receive a mail for a comment she has posted.

+**Notification by @ mention**

+While writing comments or editing the pull request's description, you can mention somebody by typing ``@`` and their Tuleap username.
+For example: ``@admin``.
+After typing three or four letters, an auto-completer appears and suggests users matching what was written after the ``@``.
+When you submit the comment, each mentioned user will receive an e-mail notification, unless they do not have permission to see the pull request.

+This is a one-time notification, mentioned users will not receive updates for new comments or changes of the pull request.

 Integrate with Jenkins
 ----------------------